PlutonAi-HQ/swap-be/README.md

 ## POST /jupiterSwap
 - Description: Perform a token swap.
 - Body Parameters:
-  - privateKey: User's private key.
+  - privateKey(string): User's private key.
   - inputMint(string): The address of the input token.
   - outputMint(string): The address of the output token.
   - makingAmount(string ex "1000"): The amount of input token.